maherghnom/game-/README.md

 4-You have to be well organized about commiting your code, and avoiding conflicts by assigning tasks between group members.

 ## Usage:
--Now run the command 'mongod':
+-Now run the command 'mongod' from mongo shell :

 -Since we are using angular2 cli , run npm start which is include 'ng build' and start running the website on the localhost: